maxludden/MaxGradient/docs/possible_colors.md

 MaxGradient also supports all of the X11 color names as well as the their hex color codes, RGB color codes, as well as RGB color tuples.

 [![X11 Colors](img/x11_color_table.svg)](https://en.wikipedia.org/wiki/X11_color_names)

-Here's some text with an inline admonition to the left:

-!!! note class="left"
-This is the text that appears to the left of the admonition.